mozilla/openbadger/README.md

 # Heroku configuration

-You should only have to do the
+You should only have to do the following once:

 ```bash
 $ heroku login